AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 1. Drop support for autotools in favor of CMake.
-A significant portion of the OpenEXR user base uses Windows, which the Gnu autotools does no support.
+A significant portion of the OpenEXR user base uses Windows, which the Gnu autotools does not support.
 Supporting two build systems is a maintenance burden that the TSC opted to avoid.
 We now assume that all modern users of OpenEXR can reasonably be expected to rely on CMake.